 Also born on this date in 1917 was Pirates manager Bobby Bragan, who was at the helm prior to the hiring of Danny Murtaugh.
 Bragan took over after the 1955 season for Fred Haney, who had endured three seasons with Pittsburgh in which the Pirates lost a total of 299 games.
 The 1956 Pirates were slightly better than before but they still lost 88 games and finished poorly.
 After a July 12th doubleheader sweep over the Cubs, the Pirates had a 37-38 record.
 The rest of the way they went just 29-50.
 The beginning of the 1957 season wasn’t any better for Bragan and the Pirates.
 They went just 36-67 before he was replaced with Murtaugh, who led them to a winning record the rest of the way.
 Bragan would go on to manage three straight winning teams with the Braves that won an average of 86 games per year but his time in Pittsburgh resulted in just a .397 winning percentage.

 Finally, on this date in 1866, pitcher Pete Conway was born.
 He was bought from the Detroit Wolverines(NL) on October 16, 1888 and played for the 1889 Pittsburgh Alleghenys.
 Unfortunately his time in Pittsburgh was one of the biggest fall-offs in baseball history.
-The previous season he was 30-14 for Detroit as a 21 year old.
-He was also a good hitter, batting .275 with 3 homers.
+The previous season he was 30-14 for Detroit as a 21-year-old.
+He was also a good hitter, batting .275 with three homers.
 The 1889 Pirates had a great pitching staff, future Hall of Famer Pud Galvin, who was the majors all-time wins leader prior to Cy Young.
-They had Ed “Cannonball” Morris, winner of 157 games by age 25 in his first five seasons.
-They also had a young pitcher named Harry Staley, who posted a 2.69 ERA as a 21 year old in 1888 and they added a 30 game winner to that during a time when some teams went with just two pitchers all season.
+They had Ed “Cannonball” Morris, winner of 157 games in his first five seasons and he was just 26 years old.
+They also had a young pitcher named Harry Staley, who posted a 2.69 ERA as a 21-year-old in 1888 and in Conway, they added a 30 game winner to that during a time when some teams went with just two pitchers all season.